 If insomnia affects you, there is a good chance that members of your extended family will have experienced it as well.

-In fact, the chance is at least 30 percent, according to a recent article in the journal Nature Reviews Disease Primers.
+In fact, the chance is at least 30 percent,

 “Insomnia tends to aggregate in families,” explain the authors.